cmu-sei/crucible/docs/blueprint/index.md

 *Ending a Launched Event*

-To end an Event, follow these steps:
+To end an event, follow these steps:

 1. Navigate to the **Manage Event** application from Player's side panel.
 2. Click on **End Event**.